 The pump, with its isolation valves, should be fitted in the heating flow pipework from the boiler.
 It should be set to produce a temperature difference of 11°C between the flow and return pipes on the boiler.
-The resistance through each model of boiler at the required flow rate, may be found in Section 2.3.
+The resistance through the appliance at the required flow rate, may be found in Section 2.3.

-OPEN VENTED SYSTEMS
+3.7.1 OPEN VENTED SYSTEMS